Requirements for Making a Nutrient Content Claim

 Table of Contents

-The FDR generally prohibits, in labelling or advertising, express or implied representations that characterize the energy value of a food or the amount of nutrient contained in the food (i.e., it is not permissible to make a nutrient content claim) [B.01.502(1), FDR].
+The Food and Drug Regulations (FDR) generally prohibit, in labelling or advertising, express or implied representations that characterize the energy value of a food or the amount of nutrient contained in the food (i.e., it is not permissible to make a nutrient content claim) [B.01.502(1), FDR].
 However, these regulations also provide the following exceptions to this overall rule:

 - Date modified: